bdunko/Charon-s-Obol/notes/Obol/Planning.md

 	- [ ] Add support for controllers.
 - [ ] **Polish - 4 weeks**
 - [ ] **Balance - Indeterminant**
+	- [ ] Fundamental rule - payoffs which are not showing do not happen.
+Payoffs which are showing always happen.
+Ex: Blank payoffs don't happen; Frozen payoffs do happen.
+		- [ ] Stone breaks this rule.
+			- [x] Choice 1 - Stone coins are also blank.
+				- [ ] Stone is more threatening.
+				- [ ] Perseus is kinda bad.
+				- [ ] Larger distinction between Freeze and Stone.
+			- [x] Choice 2 - Stone coins still payoff.
+				- [ ] This makes Medusa less threatening as she can hit your payoff coins on heads.
+				- [ ] Perseus becomes a more potent coin.
+				- [ ] Freeze and Stone become pretty similar?
+Freeze is essentially a one-time Stone.
+			- [ ] Choice 3 - Just make Payoff sides of Stoned coins blank but not power sides.
+				- [ ] This is functionally just a visual change.
+				- [ ] I like this.